dude1121/obsidian-vault/01 - Notes/Current Sources.md

 # Independent and Dependent Sources

 Much like voltage sources, current sources can be either independent or dependent.
 In fact, in reality most current sources are dependent.
-An example would be a [[FETs|FET transistor]] that is current controlled and acts as a current source.
+An example would be a [[Field Effect Transistor|FET transistor]] that is current controlled and acts as a current source.